BA in Anthropology and Media BA (Hons)

-This programme emphasises the relevance of anthropology for understanding contemporary cultural issues.
-You will explore links between theoretical issues and ethnographic studies, enabling you to think critically about your own culture and society.
-We don't assume you have any knowledge of anthropology, and welcome applications from anyone with arts, social studies or science backgrounds.
+This interdisciplinary degree combining social and cultural anthropology with media and cultural studies and communications theory is taught in the Departments of Anthropology, and Media and Communications, and explores links and areas of overlap between the social sciences and the arts.
+We don’t assume you have any knowledge of anthropology, and welcome applications from anyone with arts, social studies or science backgrounds.
 Teaching is through lectures, seminars and tutorials.

 What you study